DamianWong01/epl_home_away_analysis_23-24/README.md

 plotly

 ## Key Findings
 Data visualization is crucial for understanding insights.
 I used Plotly to create an interactive line graph showcasing the average points per game for each team at home and away.
+The interactive plot can be found [here](https://damianwong01.github.io/epl_home_away_analysis_23-24/interactive_plot.html).

 ### Facet Grid with Seaborn
 For a more granular perspective, I created a facet grid using Seaborn.
 This displays individual point plots for each team, visually representing their average points per game at home and away.